Positive Payback for business FAQs

 - Your business must be located in an eligible suburb.
-If your business is not in an eligible suburb, but you are upgrading or installing air-conditioning, see if you are eligible for a PeakSmart reward.
+If your business isn't in an eligible suburb, but you're upgrading or installing air-conditioning, see if you're eligible for a PeakSmart reward.

 - You must start an application before work commences, and the application must be submitted by a company employee.
 This should be a suitable person of authority, relevant to the project.

 - For PFC rewards only: you must have a Type 4 meter installed.